-The Slovak University of Technology (STU) in Bratislava is premier technical university in Slovakia, with a distinguished legacy of over 80 years1.
+The Slovak University of Technology (STU) in Bratislava is the premier technical university in Slovakia, with a distinguished legacy of over 80 years1.
 Originally rooted in the tradition of the Mining Academy in Banská Štiavnica, STU has developed into a key institution for higher technical education and research in Slovakia.
 Known for its innovation and contributions to science and engineering, STU has become a significant force in shaping the future of the region, particularly in fields like digital engineering, battery technology, and sustainability.
-3 main teams are involved in the FreeTwinEV project - the Institute of Automotive Mechatronics (FEI STU), Institute of Electronics and Photonics (FEI STU) and the Institute of Applied Informatics, Automation and Mechatronics (MTF STU).
+Within the FreeTwinEV project, three main teams are involved - the Institute of Automotive Mechatronics (FEI STU), Institute of Electronics and Photonics (FEI STU) and the Institute of Applied Informatics, Automation and Mechatronics (MTF STU).

-The Strategic Research Agenda (SRA) aims to solidify STU's role as a research leader in Central and Eastern Europe, especially in emerging sectors such as advanced battery technology, digital twinning, and sustainable engineering solutions.
+In November 2024 the first Strategic Research Agenda (SRA) was delivered as project deliverable D2.1.
+The updated Strategic Research Agenda (SRA 2) aims to solidify STU's role as a research leader in Central and Eastern Europe, especially in emerging sectors such as advanced battery technology, digital twinning, and sustainable engineering solutions.
 The agenda aligns with both regional and European priorities, including Slovakia's Research and Innovation Smart Specialization Strategy2 and the European Union (EU) goals for sustainability and decarbonization3.
 The agenda seeks to enhance research capabilities, foster international collaboration, and leverage on Slovakia's position as a leading car producer per capita in the world, to expand its R&D possibilities and experience.